 The Continuing Legal Education Society of British Columbia focused its spotlight this month on ALG Partner, Ming Song.
-The link to the article can be found here, and the text of the article is below.
+A copy of the article is below.

 Ming Song — In the Spotlight

 This month’s spotlight is on CLEBC volunteer Ming Song of Arbutus Law Group LLP.
 Ming is a book author of CLEBC’s BC Creditors’ Remedies – An Annotated Guide and has worked exclusively in the area of Aboriginal law representing First Nations since 1992.

 What inspired you to focus your practice on Aboriginal law representing First Nations?

 During my first year at law school, a small section of our constitutional law class was dedicated to Aboriginal law.
 Prior to that, in my day, provincial primary and high schools did not have courses on First Nations.
 I was shocked and ashamed to learn about how First Nations were treated and being a first generation immigrant from South Africa, I was aware of racism; our family had come to Canada to escape apartheid.
 Because of that, from my first moment in my first term in law school, I knew Aboriginal law was the area of law I wanted to practice and I have been fortunate to have been able to follow my dream.

 Are there any misconceptions about Aboriginal law practice that you would like to address?